creek-service/creek-system-test-gradle-plugin/README.md

 > ### NOTE
 > Details of how to write system tests can be found in the [Creek System Test Repo][1].

-*Dependencies:* none.
+* *Dependencies:* `systemTestPrepareDebug` & `systemTestPrepareCoverage`.
+  N.B.
 Users of this task should make the task dependent on the tasks the build the docker images under test.
-*Dependants:* `check`
+* *Dependants:* `check`

 The `systemTest` task executes any system tests found in the project, by default under the `src/system-test` directory.